Cua language (Austroasiatic)

-The Cua language (also known as Bòng Mieu) is a Mon–Khmer language spoken in the Quảng Ngãi and Quảng Nam provinces of Vietnam.
+The Cua language (also known as Bòng Mieu) is a Bahnaric language spoken in the Quảng Ngãi and Quảng Nam provinces of Vietnam.
 Cua dialects include Kol (Kor, Cor, Co, Col, Dot, Yot) and Traw (Tràu, Dong).
 Maier & Burton (1981) is currently the most extensive Cua dictionary to date.

 Classification

 Paul Sidwell (2009) considers Cua to constitute an independent primary branch of Bahnaric, which he calls East Bahnaric.
 Cua has also had extensive contact with North Bahnaric languages.
 However, Sidwell (2002) had previously classified Cua as a Central Bahnaric language.

 Phonology

 The phonology of Cua, as cited by Sidwell (based on Maier 1969):